labtrac/test-documentation/documentation/payment-entry.md

 ![Reversing a Payment](../images/pe_3.PNG "Reversing a Payment"){: .center-block.img-responsive}

-* Find the payment you wish to reverse by searching one of the fields or looking through the list of transactions.
+* Find and open the payment you wish to reverse by searching one of the fields or looking through the list of transactions.

-* Double click to open the payment

 ![Reversing a Payment](../images/pe_4.PNG "Reversing a Payment"){: .center-block.img-responsive}

 * This will give you a list of all paid invoices.

-* Find the invoice(s) that you wish to reverse and select them using the tick box.
+* Find and select all the invoice(s) that were allocated in the payment you wish to reverse.

 ***Please note that you must select all invoices that were paid in that entry.
 You cannot partially reverse a payment.***